-LEVEL #1 is a person who is entry level will do jobs such as: cleaning trucks, work with hand tools, perform tire services, general shop upkeep and cleaning, and other duties delegated by Management.
+LEVEL #1: cleaning trucks, work with hand tools, perform tire services, general shop upkeep and cleaning, and other duties delegated by Management.

-LEVEL #2 Perform all level 1 duties if asked but will spend most of the time on Preventative maintenance, Servicing of trucks and trailers, DOT Inspections on trucks and trailers, minor engine diagnostics, emissions systems troubleshooting, and during this time receiving training from inside and outside people, and vendors to improve your skill set to advance though the levels.
+LEVEL #2: Perform all level 1 duties if needed but will spend most of the time on preventative maintenance including but not limited to: Servicing of trucks and trailers, DOT Inspections on trucks and trailers, minor engine diagnostics, emissions systems troubleshooting, Will receive training during this time from inside and outside sources for continual advancement opportunities.

-LEVEL #3 Perform all level 2 skills- Follow manuals, understand all suspension, and steering components with ability to adjust and repair, have full understanding on the class 8 braking system.
-Read job orders and observe and listen to truck in operation to determine malfunction and plan work procedures.
+LEVEL #3: Perform all level 2 duties if needed, other tasks include but are not limited to: Work with computer trouble-shooting programs, understand all suspension and steering components with ability to adjust and repair, have full understanding on the class 8 braking system.
+Review job orders and observe trucks in operation to diagnose issues and plan repairs.

-LEVEL 4 Perform all level 3 skills, Supervise and delegate tasks to shift technician oversee all jobs, Review paperwork daily to make sure parts and times are right, watching parts inventory and stocking parts and catching all warranty parts, oversee all tools and maintain a clean shop and work area, Perform tasks delegated by the Director of Maintenance.
+LEVEL #4: Perform all level 3 skills if needed, other tasks include but are not limited to: Supervise and delegate tasks to shift technician oversee all jobs, review paperwork daily to make sure parts and times are right, track parts inventory and stocking parts and catching all warranty parts, oversee all tools and maintain a clean shop and work area, Perform tasks delegated by the Director of Maintenance.

 Education and Experience

 High school diploma or G.E.D.